fonoster/routr/README.md

   contact: 'sip:johndoe@ny.ocean.com'
 ```

-Any incoming call will be route to the "Jhon Doe" @ Ocean New York.
+Any incoming call from this DID will be route to the "Jhon Doe" @ Ocean New York.

 ## Running the server